Universal-Basic-Compute/serenissima/backend/docs/engine.md

 1. The script checks all employed citizens
 2. Based on social class, it determines if they look for better-paying jobs:
-   - Patrician: 5% chance
+   - Nobili: 5% chance
    - Cittadini: 10% chance
    - Popolani: 15% chance
    - Facchini: 20% chance
 3. If a citizen decides to look, the system finds available businesses with wages above a threshold:
-   - Patrician: 15% higher
+   - Nobili: 15% higher
    - Cittadini: 12% higher
    - Popolani: 10% higher
    - Facchini: 8% higher